TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 #### Step 3.2: Install Ubuntu

+Once you're in, you'll be greeted by Ubuntu's installer to select your language, accessibility settings, keyboard layout and wifi connection.

-If you would like to test out the version of Ubuntu on the flash drive, click 'Try me'.
-When you have found a flavor of Ubuntu you like, click 'Install' and continue to the next step.
+If you would like to test out Ubuntu on the flash drive, click on **Try Ubuntu**.
+Once you're ready to install, double click on the **Install Ubuntu 24.04 LTS** icon on your home page

 Installing Ubuntu is where the real changes start happening on your computer.
-The default settings are mostly perfect, but be sure to **"Install Ubuntu alongside Windows"** and change the allocated disk space allowed for Ubuntu to 30 GB (or more if you can).
+The default settings are mostly perfect, but be sure to **Install Ubuntu alongside Windows** and change the allocated disk space allowed for Ubuntu to 30 GB (or more if you can).

-For step-by-step instructions, please follow [how to install Ubuntu and dual boot alongside Windows](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73).
-These instructions are for 22.04 and Windows 10, but they will get you through the process until we get dedicated dual booting instructions in place.
+For step-by-step instructions, please follow [step 6 from the official Install Ubuntu Desktop guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#6-type-of-installation).

 ### Intel RST (Rapid Storage Technology)